tum-esi/SEEMQTT/Code/ESP32/IBE/ibe_esp32/README.md

 ```

 ##  Performence TEST
 The ibe_esp32.io is a project to test and evaluate the performance evaluation of the four primary operations of IBE:  setup, extract, encryption and decryption.
 We use multiple message sizes for evaluating the encryption and decryption (Setup and extract are independent of the message size).
-Also, the program measure the one time overhead (OTO) that is required during the encryption
+Also, the program measures the one-time overhead (OTO) during the encryption.